POSTPARTUM STRENGTH

 Steps over running

-Most postpartum bodies are not ready to run until 6+ months out.
-Walking is the cardio of choice — and far more effective for fat loss anyway.
+Most postpartum bodies aren't ready to run until 6+ months out.
+Walking is the cardio of choice, and far more effective for fat loss anyway.

 05 · SLEEP-AWARE